erikvullings/thw-pairs/README.md

 ## Prerequisites

 A working version of Docker, including Docker compose.
+When hosting the services, make sure that you set the environment variables in the `.env` file.
+Especially `DOCKERDOMAIN` should be your IP address in order for serving map tiles with `maptiler` to work.

 ```bash
 cd docker